fwojcik/smhasher3/README.md

 takes 1578 seconds and finds 40 failing tests, while smhasher-rurban takes 2860 seconds and finds 2 failing tests.

-For beta3, or shortly thereafter, I plan on publishing some explicit data from performance profiling, to show the places that I think are the best to look for more performance gains, or at least would have the highest impact.
+In the future, I plan on publishing some explicit data from performance profiling, to show the places that I think are the best to look for more performance gains, or at least would have the highest impact.

-Right now, there are 3 places that already have work underway.
-First, I have more ways to improve blobsort() performance significantly, I'm pretty sure.
-Second, another contributor is working on improving the bit correlation histogram code (util/Histogram.h _and_ the related code in the BIC and SeedBIC tests).
-Third, a number of tests can be augmented to use threads.
-I have a number of thoughts on this issue, so please reach out if you decide to start on that.
+A number of additional tests could be augmented to use threads.

+It would also be theoretically possible to change testing to use a work queue and then have a thread pool of workers.
+However, I think that this would require some way of wrapping all of the `printf()` calls in the tests, since stdout is a global object and doesn't exist per-thread, and this would almost certainly require a lot more memory at runtime, since tests could not generally share memory structures (such as bucket counts) across threads.
+I don't like either of those things, so I'm not sure that thread pools are a good approach.
+I'd be very open to suggestions for working around those issues!

 Goals and non-goals
 -------------------

-The priority of SMHasher3 is to be the best test utility for hash function quality.
+The priority of SMHasher3 is to be the best black-box test utility for hash function quality.
 Other important goals are:

 - Support as many platforms as practical
 - Have identical results on those platforms